mordak/playbook-dev-tools/README.md

 ## Future Work

-Getting the QNX port of NetBSD's pkgsrc installed on the playbook, and from there filling out the commands available in the shell.
+Getting some kind of package manager running on the playbook.
+I've experimented with the QNX port of NetBSD's pkgsrc, but it doesn't work well on the playbook because of the way App 'users' are done.
 Ideally, I would like a normal unix environment on the playbook, which would make a nice little workstation.

 ## Disclaimer